Oasis Academy Hadley: Description

-Oasis Academy Enfield is part of the Oasis Community Learning group, an evangelical Christian charity.
+Oasis Academy Hadley is part of the Oasis Community Learning group, an evangelical Christian charity.
 The trust have guided forty schools out of special measures.
 19 per cent of the 52 Oasis academies classified as failing.

 Governance

 On becoming an Oasis academy, a local board of management provided by the regional hub, while the strategic management is performed centrally by the Oasis Community Learning, in Lambeth.
 Hadley was the second secondary academy to open in London.

 Oasis has a long-term strategy for enhancing the performance of its schools.
 It has devised a standard curriculum, that each local board can safely adopt knowing it will deliver the National Curriculum.
 It has invested in staff training so they are focused on improving the outcomes for the students.
 IN 2021, through its Horizons scheme it is providing each member of staff and student with a tablet.

-Oasis Academy Hadley is named after mathematician John Hadley, who lived in the area..
+Oasis Academy Hadley is named after mathematician John Hadley, who lived in the area.